Science, medicine and everyday life in the Islamic world

 Muslim scholars knew of many books written, not only by ancient Greek and Roman writers, but by Persian, Indian and Chinese writers too.
 A famous caliph, al-Mamun, set up a translating house in Baghdad which translated the books from all these countries into Arabic.
 Later on, in the 11th century, in Toledo, Spain; these Arabic editions were translated into Latin and circulated all over Christian Europe.

-Al-Khwarazmi discovered the number zero.
-The numerals (1, 2, 3, 4) used in the Arab world were much easier to use than Roman numerals (I, II, III, IV).
+Al-Khwarazmi was a famous mathematician.
+He helped to introduce the Hindu decimal system to the Arab world, which was then adopted in Europe.
+This is because the numerals (1, 2, 3, 4) used in the Arab world were much easier to use than Roman numerals (I, II, III, IV).

-The Muslims developed knowledge of astronomy.
-Over a hundred stars in the sky have Arabic names.They improved instruments of navigation, in particular the astrolabe.
+The study of astronomy was well established before this period but the Muslims developed knowledge of astronomy.
+The names we now use for over a hundred stars in the sky are Arabic in origin.They improved instruments of navigation, in particular the astrolabe.
 A primary motivation was to find the direction of the kaaba in Mecca in order to pray facing in its direction.

 The Islamic world housed some of the first and most advanced hospitals from the 8th century, notably in Baghdad and Cairo.
 Built in 805, the Baghdad hospital housed a medical school and a library.
 Unlike medieval Christian hospitals, its aim was to treat patients, not just to care for them.